gxshub/cargo-tracker-0.1/README.md

 }
 ```

-### Kafka Consumer API in Routing Microservice
+### Kafka Consumer API in Tracking Microservice

 Similarly, the following _three_ parts in the source code of **Tracking Microservice** relate to consuming events from Kafka topics.

 (1) The Kafka binders are defined in the file [`application.properties`](./trackingms/src/main/resources/application.properties)
-of Routing Microservice:
+of Tracking Microservice:
 ```properties
 spring.cloud.stream.kafka.binder.brokers=localhost:9092
 spring.cloud.stream.bindings.cargoBookingChannel.destination=cargobookings
 spring.cloud.stream.bindings.cargoRoutingChannel.destination=cargoroutings
 ```
 The two topic names must be the same as those in the Booking Microservice,
-but the two binding channel names are internal to the Routing Microservice.
+but the two binding channel names are internal to the Tracking Microservice.
 (Note.
-Only the topic `"cargobookings"` is used in the Routing Microservice.
+Only the topic `"cargobookings"` is used in the Tracking Microservice.
 The other one is shown
 here only for illustration.)

 (2) Two input binding channels are declared in the interface [`CargoEventSource`](./trackingms/src/main/java/csci318/demo/cargotracker/trackingms/infrastructure/brokers/CargoEventSource.java)
-of Routing Microservice:
+of Tracking Microservice:
 ```java
 public interface CargoEventSource {